jamespayne/git_tutorial/README.md

 ## git branch

-`git branch -a` Shows all the branches of the repository
+`git branch -a` Shows all the branches of the repository.

 ## Pushing/Pulling Changes

 ### git push and git pull

-`git push origin master` Pushes the master branch to the remote master `git pull origin master` Pulls the remote master branch
+`git push origin master` Pushes the master branch to the remote master.
+`git pull origin master` Pulls the remote master branch.

 ## Common Workflow

-    # Pull the remote repository
+    # Pull the remote repository.
     git pull git@github.com:jamespayne/git_tutorial.git

-    # Create a new branch
+    # Create a new branch.
     git branch new-feature

-    # Check out the new-feature branch
+    # Check out the new-feature branch.
     git checkout new-feature

-    # Create a new file and make changes
+    # Create a new file and make changes.
     touch new-feature.txt && echo "This is a new feature." > new-feature.txt

-    # Add the new file to the staging area
+    # Add the new file to the staging area.
     git add -A new-feature.txt

-    # Commit the new file with a detailed commit message
+    # Commit the new file with a detailed commit message.
     git commit -m "Added the new file new-feature.txt and put some text in it"

-    # Push the new branch upstream
+    # Push the new branch upstream.
     git push -u origin new-feature

-    # Checkout and pull the master branch to avoid any conflicts
+    # Checkout and pull the master branch to avoid any conflicts.
     git checkout master && git pull origin master

-    # Merge the new branch
+    # Merge the new branch.
     git merge new-feature

-    # Push the changes to remote master
+    # Push the changes to remote master.
     git push origin master